-- Mitigating techniques as described in Objective 8, Policy 8.2 of this Element shall be required to ensure compatibility with adjacent uses. - Building heights, where applicable, shall consider air safety zones for the Venice Municipal Airport.
+- 1. Maximum height shall be limited to 3 stories, up to 42' including parking. - Mitigating techniques as described in Objective 8, Policy 8.2 of this Element shall be required to ensure compatibility with adjacent uses. - Building heights, where applicable, shall consider air safety zones for the Venice Municipal Airport.

-Parking standards:
+F. Parking standards:

-- 1. Permitted as part of a mixed-use building either above active first level uses or on the first floor. - 2.
+- Permitted as part of a mixed-use building either above active first level uses or on the first floor. - 2.
 Not allowed in front of buildings along Tamiami Trail and mixed use areas. - 3.
 Rear parking lots permitted in mixed use and commercial areas. - 4.
-Front driveways and garages are allowed in single-family areas. - 5.
-On-street parking allowed as designated by site and development plan except along Tamiami Trail where on-street parking is not permitted. - 6.
-Alternative parking standards that allow for reduced parking lot size and shared parking spaces shall be allowed throughout. - Parks and public space shall address the following considerations: - 1.
-Include a variety of community places and public spaces including but not limited to pocket parks, courtyards, plazas, open air sitting areas, urban trails, and playgrounds. - 2.
-Urban trails and sidewalks shall be utilized as connectors between commercial and residential areas. - H. Architectural design style: - 1.
+Front driveways and garages are allowed in single-family areas. - On-street parking allowed as designated by site and development plan except along Tamiami Trail where on-street parking is not permitted. - Alternative parking standards that allow for reduced parking lot size and shared parking spaces shall be allowed throughout. - G. Parks and public space shall address the following considerations: - Include a variety of community places and public spaces including but not limited to pocket parks, courtyards, plazas, open air sitting areas, urban trails, and playgrounds. - Urban trails and sidewalks shall be utilized as connectors between commercial and residential areas.

+H. Architectural design style:

 Northern Italian Renaissance architectural design standards are to be applied to new and redevelopment projects.